 The highlight of my weekend in Kilkenny was meeting Nevin from Shenanigans Walking Tours.
 Shenanigans Walking Tour of Kilkenny is an award winning tour renowned for its fun and humourous ways of conveying historical information about Kilkenny.
 The tour begins under the arch of the main gate of Kilkenny Castle, which is between the two round towers facing onto the street.

 Once the tour starts Nevin will lead you on an entertaining and informative adventure of the Medieval Mile.
-The real magic of a Shenanigans walking tour is an engaging and refreshing blend of history, compelling stories, interesting fun facts, with a clever sprinkle of magic effects which brings it all to life, all topped off with plenty of “Shenanigans”.
+The real magic of a Shenanigans walking tour is an engaging and refreshing blend of history, compelling stories, interesting fun facts, a clever sprinkle of magic effects that brings it all to life, all topped off with plenty of “Shenanigans”.
 Kilkenny is home to the famous “Cat Laughs” comedy festival after all so you know that the people of Kilkenny already love the craic, which Ireland is renowned for.
-I haven’t had a belly laugh like that in ages and I am still gobsmacked at some of the magic I witnessed.
+We haven’t had a belly laugh like that in ages and we are still gobsmacked at some of the magic we witnessed.

 All of the family will enjoy it as you weave a path through Kilkenny’s charming narrow streets.
 It is the perfect way to take in the history and stories of the city’s landmarks and trace the footsteps of famous characters like William Marshal ‘The Greatest Knight who ever lived’, and Kilkenny’s infamous witch Alice Kyteler.